 Check any local laws, or if there are restrictions made by your homeowner’s association before getting your fence installed.
 Typically, fences can’t be taller than 4 ft. for your front yard, and can’t be taller than 6 ft. for your back yard.
 Please note that this could vary based on your area, check your local ordinances beforehand to make sure you know what the restrictions are.

 Before you can begin digging on your property, it’s important for the land to be surveyed and have the utilities marked.
-This is done by contacting an Underground Service Alert organization (811).
+This is done by contacting an Underground Service Alert organization (811) if you live in Northern California and by visiting the dig alert website if you live in Southern California.
 This service is free to use.
 Failure to call before digging can result in fines of up to $50,000.